 Copyright 2009 James Scott Krueger

 Krueger, James Scott.
-"Multiple frame environments and mediating factors: does context affect opinion on same-sex marriage and civil unions?." dissertation, University of Iowa, 2009.
+"Multiple frame environments and mediating factors: does context affect opinion on same-sex marriage and civil unions?."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.